 \subsection{Results}

-\textbf{Comparison to other approaches.} We compare PAC with different recent semi-supervised domain adaptation approaches : MME \cite{saito2019semi}, BiAT \cite{jiangbidirectional}, Meta-MME \cite{li2020online}, APE \cite{kim2020attract}, using results reported by these papers.
+\textbf{Comparison to other approaches.} We compare PAC with different recent SSDA approaches : MME \cite{saito2019semi}, BiAT \cite{jiangbidirectional}, Meta-MME \cite{li2020online}, APE \cite{kim2020attract}, LIRR \cite{li2021learning}, and CDAC \cite{li2021cross} using results reported by these papers.
 Besides this, we also include in the tables, baseline approaches using adversarial domain alignment---DANN \cite{ganin2016domain}, ADR \cite{saito2017adversarial} and CDAN \cite{long2018conditional}, that were evaluated by Saito~\etal~\cite{saito2019semi}.
 The baseline ``S+T'' is a method that simply uses all labelled data available to it to train the network using cross-entropy loss.
 Note that PAC can be construed as ``S+T'' along with additional consistency regularization and with a warm start using rotation prediction for pretraining.

 In Table \ref{tab:domainnet}, we compare the accuracy of PAC with different recent approaches on DomainNet.
-Remarkably, our simple approach outperforms current state of the art by 3-5\% on this benchmark with different backbones.
-In Table \ref{tab:visda17} holding the VisDA-17 results, besides our method, we report results of S+T and MME, that we replicated from the the implementation of \cite{saito2019semi}.
-We see that PAC shows strong performance, with close to 10\% improvement in accuracy over MME in the 3-shot scenario.
-On the smaller Office-Home dataset, as seen from the average accuracies in Table \ref{tab:office_home_small}, our method is comparable to state of the art in the 3-shot scenarios, but starts lagging a little in the 1-shot scenario.
-This is an effect seen in our results across Tables~\ref{tab:domainnet}, \ref{tab:visda17} and \ref{tab:office_home_small} where our improvements over state of the art are larger in the 3-shot scenario than in the case of 1-shot.
-We delve deeper into this and report an analysis of our method with different number of labelled target examples in Appendix \ref{sec:diff-shots}.
-Complete results on different scenarios of Office-Home and results on the Office dataset can be found in Appendix \ref{sec:full-results}.
+Remarkably our simple approach outperforms other SSDA approaches by 3-5\% on this benchmark with different backbones (with the exception of CDAC, with which it is competitive on most scenarios).
+In Table \ref{tab:visda17} holding the VisDA-17 results, besides our method, we report results of S+T and MME, that we replicated from the implementation of \cite{saito2019semi}, on the 1-shot and 3-shot scenarios.
+In addition, for comparison with LIRR on equal footing, we evaluated PAC on scenarios with 1\% and 5\% of all the target examples are labelled.
+We see that PAC shows strong performance, with close to 10\% improvement in accuracy over MME in the 3-shot scenario, and 4\% improvement over LIRR.